Dishes With Dad

 Chocolate Mousse Cake

-Published: Feb 4, 2021 by Scott · This post may contain affiliate links.
+Published: Feb 4, 2021 · Modified: Feb 26, 2024 by Scott · This post may contain affiliate links.

-Jump to Recipe Print Recipe
+↓ Jump to Recipe

 A large slice of chocolate cake layered with chocolate mousse and topped with chocolate ganache shown topped with berries.

 If you're looking for an indulgent special occasion dessert for Valentine's Day, Christmas, a birthday, or just a random Tuesday, this is it!
 It's got chocolate cake layered with chocolate mousse, and then all coated in a silky smooth chocolate ganache.
 It doesn't get much better than that!
-I'll show you how to make all three components yourself, but you can totally use boxed cake mix for the cake if you want.
+I'll show you how to make all three components yourself, but you can totally use a boxed cake mix for the cake if you want.

-How to make Chocolate Cake
+How to Make the Chocolate Cake

 This rich and moist chocolate cake is really simple to make in just a few easy steps.